xinyongtian/R_ModelMatrixModel/cran-comments.md

 * correct two NOTE 1. possible spelling error in DESCRIPTION.
 2. add  cran-comments.md to .Rbuildignore.
 * The above 'checking CRAN incoming feasibility ...
 NOTE' is ignored based online search

+## Resubmission 2021_08_16
+This is a resubmission.
+In this version I have:
+* Replace T with TRUE and F with FALSE in .rd file
+* add examples to export function